bocod/react-app-task-todo-list/README.md

+# To do list - React App

-# Getting Started with Create React App
+## A 'Getting Started with Create React App' Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made to apply basic learnings about React.
+It is a 'to do' list, where you can create new tasks, check as done, delete all done tasks.

 ## Available Scripts